PritamKumar24/SOEN6611_TeamS/README.md

 - CodeChurn.txt file contains the code churn data which was retrieved by running CLOC tool.
 - SizeOfRelease.txt file contains the size of release using CLOC tool.

+Projects folder also contains the spearman coefficient and p-values calculated for all the projects.
 Similar structure is followed by commons-configuration and commons-io folders.

 Team S.